Our work

 Sunshine Coast Council enhances public access to information

-Sunshine Coast Council, as one of the largest local governments in Queensland, generates, receives, and holds vast amounts of information in the conduct of its business.
+Sunshine Coast Council is one of the largest local governments in Queensland, providing services to over 365,000 residents.
+The Council generates, receives, and holds vast amounts of information in the conduct of its business.
 It was recognised there was a need to examine council’s information management practices and that there was also broad community interest in doing so.
 As such Council recommended that an external independent review be conducted.

 Achieving the right balance of making as much information public as possible while also ensuring Council protects the communities private information was a key goal.